 As a councillor of over a decade, I have the experience and knowledge to accomplish material change.
-There is so much more to do in The City, and I hope the following summary of my record shows that I am prepared to do the work and achieve results.
+There is so much more to do in the City, and I hope the following summary of my record shows that I am prepared to do the work and achieve results.

-Randall is a member of the Barbican Centre Board and the Guildhall School Board of Governors, primarily focused on improving the financial stability of these institutions.
-As he has taken on broader responsibilities within the council, his roles have trended towards matters related to finance and business.
+Randall was a member of the Barbican Centre Board and the Guildhall School Board of Governors, primarily focused on improving the financial stability of these institutions.
+As he took on broader responsibilities within the council, his roles have trended towards matters related to finance and business.
 His 40 years of experience as an attorney and arbitrator has made him a very effective communicator and negotiator.
 These skills have proven indispensable in accomplishing his primary goals of enabling the council to behave as a more commercial enterprise, making the City a pleasant and desirable place to work, and expanding the City’s social housing stock, as well as services to help rough sleepers off the streets.

 Delivering a Modern City for All